Kern job losses expected to continue as borrowers appeal for time, help

 Michieka, one of the CSUB economists, said a recent deal among OPEC members to cut production rates offers hope the local oil industry will see improvement before long.
 He also expects workers in the sciences, arts and management to do well amid a large-scale shift to telecommuting.

-The sheer magnitude of the slowdown nevertheless worries Bakersfield financial advisor David Anderson, co-owner of Moneywise Wealth Management.
-He noted the nation has already lost more than half the jobs it had gained since the end of the recession in February of 2010.
+The sheer magnitude of the slowdown nevertheless worries Bakersfield financial adviser David Anderson, co-owner of Moneywise Wealth Management.
+He noted the nation has already lost more than half the jobs it had gained since the end of the recession in February 2010.

 A big question now, he said, is whether the federal stimulus will work as intended and whether unemployment benefits will be distributed efficiently.